Frequently Asked Questions (FAQ)

 This is a very important question and is at the heart of our work.
 We realize that our donors and volunteers make sacrifices to provide us the resources to help people.
 We take our responsibility seriously to see that your generosity is channeled to households where it is truly needed.

-Every client helped must be referred to Mission of Deeds by a caseworker or other representative of a social service agency, house of worship, school, hospital or other “helping” organization.
-The caseworker must know the potential client and visit the client’s home to verify that the requested household items are truly needed.
+Every client helped must be referred to Mission of Deeds by a caseworker or other representative of a social service agency, house of worship, school, hospital, or other “helping” organization.
+The caseworker must know the potential client and visit the client’s home when possible, to verify that the requested household items are truly needed.
 If a referral is incomplete or in any way questionable, our staff will request that the caseworker submit additional information before we agree to service the client.

 For more information, please visit: Client Services.